lcphill/Parking-docs/Networking-Terms-Glossary.md

          - 1 RT per [MAC-]VRF
          - Supports VLAN normalization (optional)
          - Efficient flooding
-         - Lower number of EVPN AD routes (TBD: 'AD')
+         - Lower number of EVPN AD routes
          - VLAN-id overlapping within the node using SPStyle interfaces
          - Easier to add new VLANs
          - Each VLAN-VNI gets a dedicated bridge-table